 The Freedom and Learning Forum at George Mason University allows for the campus community to engage in an interactive dialogue series with the University President, Dr. Ángel Cabrera and extraordinary thought leaders from around the world.
 In support of our University’s motto, “Freedom and Learning”, the forum connects our academic mission with the work of our namesake, American Patriot, Founding Father and author of the Bill of Rights, George Mason.
 The program emphasizes that freedom and learning are mutually interdependent and that one cannot happen without the other.
 Participants will have an opportunity to hear personal leadership stories and life experiences from our guest leaders as Dr. Cabrera hosts this engaging and enlightening series.

-Join us on February 25th for Freedom and Learning Forum, featuring Dr. Gail Christopher, visionary and architect of the Kellogg Foundation-led Truth Racial Health and Transformation effort for America
+Join us on March 25th for Freedom and Learning Forum, featuring Dr. Gail Christopher, visionary and architect of the Kellogg Foundation-led Truth Racial Health and Transformation effort for America

 Previous Freedom and Learning Forum Topics and Guest Leaders

 Jose Antonio Vargas is a Pulitzer Prize-winning journalist, Emmy-nominated filmmaker, and a leading voice for the human rights of immigrants.
 He is the founder and chief executive officer of Define American, the nation’s leading nonprofit media organization that fights injustice and anti-immigrant hate through the power of storytelling.
 He is the author of the forthcoming memoir, Dear America: Notes of an Undocumented Citizen, to be published by HarperCollins in fall 2018.